Income Tax Relief

 For more than 20 donors, include form “CH3 – Repayment Summary”.

-Forms are available at https://.gov.gg/tax under “Charities and Not for Profit Organisations”.
+Forms are available at Income tax relief - States of Guernsey under “Charities and Not for Profit Organisations”.

 What happens if a claim for repayment is found to be wrong?